tmt96/rs-object-space/README.md

 # rs-object-space

+**NOTICE: THE LIBRARY IS STILL EXPERIMENTAL AND VERY BUGGY.
+API IS INCOMPLETE AND SUBJECTED TO CHANGE.
+PLEASE PROCEED WITH CAUTION**

 This crate is an implementation of ObjectSpace - a natural progression on the idea of [TupleSpace](https://en.wikipedia.org/wiki/Tuple_space) proposed by Gelernter in 1985.
 ObjectSpace is a data structure with the capability of holding any structure (e.g: a string, an int, and a complex struct could all lives under one ObjectSpace).
 It also allows retrieving a struct based on the value of a field.

 This crate also provides a fully thread-safe implementation of ObjectSpace, which allows simple concurrent and distributed programming.